phpcompose/compose/README.md

 # Compose Framework

-Compose is a lightweight PHP framework that combines a PSR-15 middleware pipeline, a pragmatic service container, and a simple view integration.
+Compose is a lightweight PHP framework that combines a PSR-15 middleware pipeline, a pragmatic service container, and a Plates-powered view layer.
 The framework focuses on getting you from configuration to a running HTTP application quickly, while staying close to well-known PSR standards.
+Version 1.0.0-rc1 locks in the middleware orchestration, eventing model, and pages workflow iterated during the 1.0 development cycle.

 ## Highlights
 - Built on Laminas Stratigility and Diactoros for PSR-7/PSR-15 compatibility.
 - Service container with constructor injection, factories, and autowiring for classes that implement `Compose\Container\ResolvableInterface`.
 - Event-driven HTTP pipeline with hooks for initialization, dispatch, and response handling.
-- Page-driven MVC support with templates, layouts, helpers, and view composition (Plates is available via an optional bridge).
+- Page-driven MVC support with Plates templates, layouts, helpers, and view composition baked in.
 - Sensible defaults with opt-in configuration overrides.

 ## Requirements